williamrjackson/UnityScriptingUtilities/README.md

 randomBumpObjects.Add(weight3, 3);
 randomBumpObjects.Add(weight1, 1);

-// This is moste likely to scale object weight10.
+// This is most likely to scale object weight10.
 But it's fairly unlikely to scale weight1 randomBumpObjects.GetRandom().localScale = Vector3.one * 1.5f;
 ```